aJanker/Morpheus-SQLiteEvaluation/README.md

 If you want to run the evaluation of the refactoring engine [Morpheus](https://github.com/joliebig/Morpheus) run `prepare.sh` first to create the required .tunit, .interface and .pr files.
 Now you can edit `eval.sh` to choose your desired refactoring method: rename, extract- or inline function and subsequently run `./eval.sh` to execute the evalution.

+Note: The used TH3 test suite is not included in this project as a valid licence is required.
+See (http://sqlite.org/th3) for further details.

 Run the experimental GUI
 -----------------

-In order to show a GUI and refactor a single file of this case study "ide-like" just execute `./run.sh <file/to/refactor>`.
+In order to show a GUI and refactor a single file of this case study "ide-like" just execute `./run.sh sqlite/sqlite3.c`.

 Good luck.
 In case of problems contact someone of us.